Library - Research Support

 Open Access at York St John University

 York St John University supports the principle of OA and where possible will follow the Green or Diamond OA routes.
+Please note that if going down a Gold OA route, the Library and Learning Services team and the Research Office do not have funds for APCs and BPCs.
+Please contact your relevant academic school for funding information for Gold OA.

 The University OA policy applies to all staff and research students who produce research outputs.